Frances Houghton: 2010 onwards

-Having had a year off in 2009, Houghton returned in 2010 to take her fourth World Championship Gold in the women's quadruple sculls, at Lake Karapiro, New Zealand, this time with Debbie Flood, Beth Rodford, and Annabel Vernon.
+Having had a year off in 2009, Houghton returned in 2010 to take her fourth World Championship Gold in the women's quadruple sculls at Lake Karapiro, New Zealand, this time with Flood, Vernon, and Beth Rodford.

-At the 2012 Olympic Games in London the women's quadruple scull team of Houghton, Melanie Wilson, Debbie Flood and Beth Rodford finished 6th.
+At the 2012 Olympic Games in London, the women's quadruple scull team of Houghton, Flood, Rodford, and Melanie Wilson finished 6th.

 In 2013, she teamed up with Victoria Meyer-Laker in the double sculls, taking Bronze in the World Rowing Cup at Penrith Lakes in Sydney, Australia, followed in June by Gold at Eton Dorney, London.
 At the third round in Lucerne they finished fourth.

-In July 2013 at the Henley Royal Regatta she teamed up with Polly Swann, Victoria Meyer-Laker and Helen Glover to win the Princess Grace Challenge Cup for women's quadruple scull.
-Competing as Leander Club and Minerva Bath Rowing Club they completed the final course in 6 minutes 59 seconds.
+In July 2013 at the Henley Royal Regatta, she teamed up with Polly Swann, Victoria Meyer-Laker, and Helen Glover to win the Princess Grace Challenge Cup for women's quadruple scull.
+Competing as Leander Club and Minerva Bath Rowing Club, they completed the final course in 6 minutes 59 seconds.

 In 2016 Competing in her 5th Olympic Games at Rio, Houghton won a silver medal in the Women's Eight.

 Having retired from competitive rowing in 2016, Houghton was awarded an MBE in the 2018 New Years Honours List for 'services to rowing'.

+In 2021, Houghton published Learnings From Five Olympic Games, a book exploring her 21-year rowing career.

 Professional chef

-Frances took time out of her sporting career in 2009 to train as a Chef at Ballymaloe Cookery School in Ireland.
+Houghton took time out of her sporting career in 2009 to train as a Chef at Ballymaloe Cookery School in Ireland.